-^{1.} Swarr is currently out of service pending upgrades to reliability, safety, and compliance systems.
-We may consider it in resource acquisition analysis for an in-service date in the latter part of the decade.
+1. Swarr is currently out of service pending upgrades to reliability, safety, and compliance systems.
+We may consider it in resource acquisition analysis for an in-service date of in the latter part of the decade.

 2. Swarr holds 1.24 million gallons.
-A refill rate of 111 gallons per minute takes 7.7 days or 16,680 Dth per day.
+At a refill rate of 111 gallons per minute, it takes 7.7 days to refill, or 16,680 Dth per day.